xmos/xcore_iot/doc/tutorials/freertos/application_design.rst

 When this function is compiled for tile I2C_TILE_NO, only the first block is included.
 When it is compiled for the other tile, only the second block is included.
 When the application is run, tile I2C_TILE_NO performs the initialization of the the |I2C| master driver host, while the other tile initializes the |I2C| master driver client.
 Because the |I2C| driver instance is shared between the two tiles, it may in fact be set to either zero or one, providing a demonstration of the way that drivers instances may be shared between tiles.

 The SDK provides a single XC file that provides the `main()` function.
-This provided `main()` function calls `main_tile0()` through `main_tile3()`, depending on the number of tiles that the application requires and the number of tiles provided by the target XCore processor.
+This provided `main()` function calls `main_tile0()` through `main_tile3()`, depending on the number of tiles that the application requires and the number of tiles provided by the target xcore processor.
 The application must provide each of these tile entry point functions.
 Each one is provided with up to three channel ends that are connected to each of the other tiles.

 The example application provides both `main_tile0()` and `main_tile1()`.
 Each one calls a common initialization function that initializes all the drivers for the interfaces specific to its tile.
 These functions also call the initialization functions to share these driver instances between the tiles.
 These initialization functions are found in the `platform/platform_init.c` source file.